Wandalen/wTools/module/experimental/mem_tools/docs/api/readme.md

 ### Scope

 - **Purpose**: Document the public interface exposed by mem_tools for contributors reviewing API contracts.
-- **Responsibility**: Master index for all api doc instances in this crate.
+- **Responsibility**: Documents public interface contracts — function signatures, error handling, and compatibility guarantees for all exported comparison functions.
 - **In Scope**: Instances covering one logical grouping of public functions each — the memory comparison set.
 - **Out of Scope**: Behavioral rationale and implementation design — see feature/ and invariant/ instances.